Raimel Tapia Player Props: Brewers vs. Pirates

-The Milwaukee Brewers, including Raimel Tapia (.083 batting average in his past 10 games), take on starter Johan Oviedo and the Pittsburgh Pirates at PNC Park, Saturday at 4:05 PM ET.
+On Sunday, Raimel Tapia (batting .167 in his past 10 games) and the Milwaukee Brewers face the Pittsburgh Pirates, whose starting pitcher will be Rich Hill.
+First pitch is at 1:35 PM ET.

-He had a one-hit performance in his previous game (1-for-2) against the Pirates.
+He strung together two hits (going 2-for-3 with a home run and an RBI) in his last appearance against the Pirates.

 Raimel Tapia Game Info & Props vs. the Pirates